Salk-Harnessing-Plants-Initiative/PAT-Pipeline-for-Analysis-of-Periderm/README.md

 ![PAT GUI](https://github.com/Salk-Harnessing-Plants-Initiative/PAT-Pipeline-for-Analysis-of-Periderm/blob/main/resources/readme/save_results.png)

 ## Using the Tool in Mac (Not Recommend since slow in Segmentation step!
 It is OK if you would like to try the pipeline for few images)
+As of last update in 2023, using CUDA for deep learning on a Mac can be challenging due to hardware and software compatibility issues: 1) Apple has not included NVIDIA GPUs in its Mac lineup for several years; 2) Macs don't come with NVIDIA GPUs, they cannot natively support CUDA;3) The last version of macOS to support CUDA was macOS Mojave (10.14).
+NVIDIA has not released CUDA drivers for macOS versions beyond Mojave.
+So CPU need to be used if you want to run PAT in Mac.
 ```bash
 git clone https://github.com/Salk-Harnessing-Plants-Initiative/PAT-Pipeline-for-Analysis-of-Periderm.git
 ```